neilAzimi/NLP-Script-Classifier/README.md

   <img src="images/neil/7.png" width="300"/>
 </p>

+Looking at the ROC curves, we can see that all three vectorization methods perform similarly for genre classification, with generally high AUCs across most classes.
+However, TF-IDF shows the most consistent performance, especially for genres like Action, Sci-Fi, and Horror.
+Doc2Vec performs less consistently across genres, for example, achieving a high AUC for Romance but significantly lower for Comedy, suggesting sensitivity to semantic overlap or label ambiguity.
+LDA also performs well for thematically distinct genres like Sci-Fi and Romance but underperforms for others such as Action and Comedy, likely due to its focus on topic structure over stylistic cues.
+Therefore, the model utilizing the TF-IDF vectorization returns the best results of the three vectorization methods and is the method of choice for this use case.

 ## Task 3 - Description of Dashboard
 The Movie Genre Classification Dashboard is a comprehensive web application built with Dash and Bootstrap that provides interactive visualization and analysis of movie genre classification results.
 Here's a structured description: